Gipetto/BBEdit-WordPress-Clippings/readme.txt

 This is a Clipping bundle for BBEdit 9+ to help make working with WordPress (hopefully) a lot easier.
 These clippings will be maintained for the current version of WordPress.
 No conscious effort will be maintained to provide backward compatibility.

+Function completion is enabled under the PHP scope.

 ## Functions

 Clippings are provided for all functions present in the WordPress standard distribution.
 No attempt is made at intelligent sorting nor is there a distinction at this time between regular functions and class methods.
 I think a Javascript function even crept in there somewhere.